ibm-cloud-docs/vpc/block_storage_vpc_s2s_auth.md

 If you want to create backup snapshots of your {{site.data.keyword.block_storage_is_short}} volumes, the Backup service needs to be authorized to work with {{site.data.keyword.block_storage_is_short}}, Snapshots for VPC, and Virtual Server for VPC services.
 For more information, see [Establishing service-to-service authorizations for the Backup service](/docs/vpc?topic=vpc-backup-s2s-auth).

-For more information about authorizations, see [Using authorizations to grant access between services](/docs/iam?topic=iam-serviceauth).
+For more information about authorizations, see [Using authorizations to grant access between services](/docs/iam?topic=iam-serviceauth) and [user roles](/docs/iam?topic=iam-iam-service-roles-actions#is.volume-roles).

 ## Creating service-to-service authorization for customer-managed encryption in the console
 {: #block-s2s-auth-encryption-ui}